 Follow these steps to complete your first draft:

 - Add your contact information at the top of your resume.
-If you don’t want to include an address, use your LinkedIn profile, or website, etc. (like Joe Smith above).
+If you don’t want to include an address, use your LinkedIn profile, website, etc. (like Joe Smith above).

 - Add a draft of your summary statement.